ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 ### Can the Tournament Committee see emails?

 The Tournament Committee can only see the content of emails to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
-They cannot write or send emails, nor can they see metadata such as the sender's email address or name, only email content.
+Emails are drafted internally by committee members before being reviewed and sent by the account support team.
+They cannot send emails, nor can they see metadata such as the sender's email address or name, only email content.

+### I need help immediately!
+What do I do?

+For immediate assistance, join the [osu!
+Discord server](https://discord.gg/ppy) and ping the `@tournament-committee` role in the `#tournaments` channel.
+This should be used in emergencies requiring immediate intervention only.
+For other urgent inquiries, please open a [ticket](https://tcomm.hivie.tn/tickets) and note the urgency there.

 ## How can I help contribute?